OptionalM/TwinStickDemo/README.md

 ## Try it out!

-Check it out live over [here](https://OptionalM.github.io/TwinStickDemo/)
+Check it out live over [here.](https://OptionalM.github.io/TwinStickDemo/)
+Hint: The difficulty depends on the size of your monitor(/browser window).
+Play in a smaller window for added difficulty.
+[It's not a bug; It's a feature]

 ### Controlls